MV Wakashio oil spill: Court trial

 Sunil Kumar Nandeshwar, captain, was found guilty under the 2007 Merchant Shipping Act by the Court of Investigation, Mauritius, and admitted to being moderately under the influence of alcohol.
 Further investigation found that the lookout officer had been allowed to stay at the birthday party which meant that he could not ensure the safe navigation of the ship.
 Nandeshwar publicly apologized for his actions, while first officer, Hitihanillage Subhoda Janendra Tilakaratna (also convicted) pled for leniency.
 The duo were sentenced on 27 December 2021.

 In her ruling magistrate Ida Dookhy-Rambarun refused to commute the sentences to time served and ordered Captain Sunil Kumar Nandeshwar (aged 58) and second officer Hitihanillage Subhoda Janendra Tilakaratna (aged 45) to remain in prison for 4 additional months.
-Magistrate Ida Dookhy-Rambarun called their actions irresponsible when she imposed the 20-month sentences, adding that they failed to monitor their ship and became too distracted whilst looking for a Wi-Fi signal from shore to allow the crew to connect with families after being separated during the Covid-19 pandemic.
+Magistrate Ida Dookhy-Rambarun called their actions irresponsible when she imposed the 20-month sentences, adding that they failed to monitor their ship and became too distracted whilst looking for a Wi-Fi signal from shore to allow the crew to connect with families after being separated during the COVID-19 pandemic.
 They had both pleaded guilty to endangering safe navigation.
-Immediately after the 27 December 2021 court hearing, the port agent updated the two men’s passports and travel documents to expedite their departures.
+Immediately after the 27 December 2021 court hearing, the port agent updated the two men's passports and travel documents to expedite their departures.
 Captain Nandeshwar returned to his family in Bhopal, central India and issued a statement thanking the Maritime Union of India (MUI), High Commission of India in Port Louis, Shipping Ministry of India, and External Affairs Ministry of India for their support.
 MV Wakashio's second officer Tilakaratna had been the watch officer and switched the vessel on autopilot.
-He admitted to failing to consult the vessel’s echo sounder before hitting the reef, and also failed to object to the lookout not being present on the bridge of the doomed vessel.
+He admitted to failing to consult the vessel's echo sounder before hitting the reef, and also failed to object to the lookout not being present on the bridge of the doomed vessel.
 First officer, Robert Geonzon Secuya, and chief engineer, Pritam Singh, were released on 23 December 2021, after being detailed as potential witnesses in the trial.

+Court of Investigation

+A Court of Investigation was set up in 2022 to investigate the circumstances which led to the grounding of the MV Wakashio.
+The Court of Investigation submitted its report in 2022.
+The report was kept secret until 2025.
+The investigators concluded that the commander of the Mauritius National Coast Guard, Captain Manu, and several high-level officers have tried to cover-up the failure of both Pointe du Diable coastal surveillance radar system and Operations Room to maintain an efficient monitoring of the territorial waters.
+It also concluded that both the Mauritius National Coast Guard and the Mauritius Ministry of Environment failed to take prompt measures to prepare for the worst in the event that a major environmental damage could occur.